Looking Closely at the Growth Curve for MongoDB Inc. (MDB)

 MDB’s Market Performance

-MDB stocks went up by 4.17% for the week, with a monthly jump of 23.15% and a quarterly performance of -26.06%, while its annual performance rate touched -10.16%.
-The volatility ratio for the week stands at 6.71% while the volatility levels for the past 30 days are set at 7.62% for MongoDB Inc. The simple moving average for the period of the last 20 days is 6.60% for MDB stocks with a simple moving average of -23.03% for the last 200 days.
+MDB stocks went down by -6.20% for the week, with a monthly drop of -12.01% and a quarterly performance of -30.14%, while its annual performance rate touched -25.54%.
+The volatility ratio for the week stands at 6.76% while the volatility levels for the past 30 days are set at 7.46% for MongoDB Inc. The simple moving average for the period of the last 20 days is -8.92% for MDB stocks with a simple moving average of -32.74% for the last 200 days.

 Analysts’ Opinion of MDB